Geomagnetic storm

-A geomagnetic storm, also known as a magnetic storm, is a temporary disturbance of the Earth's magnetosphere caused by a solar wind shock wave and/or cloud of magnetic field that interacts with the Earth's magnetic field.
+A geomagnetic storm, also known as a magnetic storm, is a temporary disturbance of the Earth's magnetosphere that is driven by interactions between the magnetosphere and large-scale transient plasma and magnetic field structures that originate on or near the Sun.

-The disturbance that drives the magnetic storm may be a solar coronal mass ejection (CME) or (much less severely) a co-rotating interaction region (CIR), a high-speed stream of solar wind originating from a coronal hole.
+The structures that produce geomagnetic storms include interplanetary coronal mass ejections (CME) and corotating interaction regions (CIR).
+The former often originate from solar active regions, while the latter originate at the boundary between high- and low-speed streams of solar wind.
 The frequency of geomagnetic storms increases and decreases with the sunspot cycle.
-During solar maximum, geomagnetic storms occur more often, with the majority driven by CMEs.
+During solar maxima, geomagnetic storms occur more often, with the majority driven by CMEs.

-The increase in the solar wind pressure initially compresses the magnetosphere.
+When these structures reach Earth, the increase in the solar wind pressure initially compresses the magnetosphere.
 The solar wind's magnetic field interacts with the Earth's magnetic field and transfers an increased energy into the magnetosphere.
 Both interactions cause an increase in plasma movement through the magnetosphere (driven by increased electric fields inside the magnetosphere) and an increase in electric current in the magnetosphere and ionosphere.
-During the main phase of a geomagnetic storm, electric current in the magnetosphere creates a magnetic force that pushes out the boundary between the magnetosphere and the solar wind.
+During the main phase of a geomagnetic storm, enhanced magnetospheric currents (especially the ring current) weaken the Earth’s dayside magnetic field, so that the solar wind dynamic pressure pushes the magnetopause boundary inward, closer to Earth.

-Several space weather phenomena tend to be associated with or are caused by a geomagnetic storm.
-These include solar energetic particle (SEP) events, geomagnetically induced currents (GIC), ionospheric disturbances that cause radio and radar scintillation, disruption of navigation by magnetic compass and auroral displays at much lower latitudes than normal.
+Several space weather phenomena tend to be associated with geomagnetic storms.
+These include solar energetic particle (SEP) events, geomagnetically induced currents (GIC), ionospheric storms and disturbances that cause radio and radar scintillation, disruption of navigation by magnetic compass and auroral displays at much lower magnetic latitudes than normal.

-The largest recorded geomagnetic storm, the Carrington Event in September 1859, took down parts of the recently created US telegraph network, starting fires and electrocuting telegraph operators.
+The largest recorded geomagnetic storm, the Carrington Event in September 1859, took down parts of the recently created US telegraph network, starting fires and electrically shocking telegraph operators.
 In 1989, a geomagnetic storm energized ground induced currents that disrupted electric power distribution throughout most of Quebec and caused aurorae as far south as Texas.